SERVIR-WA/GALUP/training/1_lu/modules/module2.md

 ### 3.1 Usage

 This tool is used to reclassify or change the values of the feature to alternative values.

-For example, a vector of soil type may be assigned new values of 1 to 10 to represent erosion potential.
+Old values are the values (or value ranges) you want to reclassify, the New values is the values that will be assigned to the old values.
+For example, a vector of soil type may be assigned new values of 1 to 10 to represent erosion potential.\

+No data value is the new value that will be assigned to the no data value.
+In most cases, the no data value will be 255, so the new value 0 (default setting of No data value) will replace the old value 255 in the field after running the tool.

 This tool is useful when you are trying to do a suitability model, it allows you to assign new values to different evaluation indicators under a same scoring system (e.g., 1 to 10) on which the final weighting step will be based.

 ### 3.2 Example